muhos/ParaFROST/README.md

 The `parafrost` binary and the library `libparafrost.a` will be created by default in the solver local directory.
 Make sure you have a CUDA-capable GPU before running the GPU solver.

-The solver has a complete artefact for performance evaluation and comparisons with CaDiCaL solver.
+The solver has a complete artifact for performance evaluation and comparisons with CaDiCaL solver.
 More information can be found in: https://gears.win.tue.nl/software/parafrost

 # Run
 The solver can be used via the command `parafrost [<option> ...][<infile>.<cnf>][<option> ...]`.
 For more options, type `parafrost -h` or `parafrost --helpmore`.